KyroChi/pluribus-puppet/README.md

 #### Properties

 **`vlan`** is the id of the vLan that the vRouter interface will live on.

+**`ensure`** tells Puppet how to manage the IP interface.
+Ensuring `present` will mean that the IP interface will be created and present on the switch after a completed catalog run.
+Setting this to `absent` will ensure that the IP interface is not present on the system after the catalog run.

 **`vrouter`** is the name of the vRouter that will host and manage the IP interface.